Richard Griffiths (historian, born 1948)

-Richard Thomas Griffiths (7 April 1948 in Isleworth, Middlesex, UK) is an English-Dutch historian.
+Richard Thomas Griffiths (7 April 1948) is an English-Dutch historian who was professor of economic and social history at Leiden University.

 Early life

-Griffiths studied economic history and Russian studies at University College, Swansea and graduated with first class honours in 1970.
-He was a postgraduate students at Jesus College, Cambridge where he prepared his thesis the apparent stagnation of the Netherlands in the first half of the nineteenth century.
-He received his PhD in 1977.
+Griffiths was born on 7 April 1948 in Isleworth, United Kingdom.
+He studied economic history and Russian studies at University College, Swansea and graduated with first class honours in 1970.
+He was a postgraduate student at Jesus College, Cambridge.
+In 1977 he received his PhD from the University of Cambridge with a thesis titled: "Industrial retardation in the Netherlands 1830-1850".

 Career

 He was appointed lecturer in European Studies at the University of Manchester Institute for Science and Technology (now part of Manchester University) in 1973.
 From 1980 to 1987 he was professor of Social and Economic History at the Free University, Amsterdam.
 From 1987 to 1995 he held the chair in Contemporary History at the European University Institute (EUI) in Florence where he directed its research project into the History of European Integration.
-Since 1995 he has been Professor of Economic and Social History at Leiden University where he also directs the MA in European Union Studies.
+In 1995 he became Professor of Economic and Social History at Leiden University where he also set up the MA in European Union Studies.
 He is currently director of the BA in International Studies, taught at the university’s campus in the Hague.
 He has been visiting professor at Leuven University (Belgium), Evora University (Portugal), Istanbul Bilgi University (Istanbul, Turkey) and Chulalongkorn University (Bangkok, Thailand).